LeoCheung0804/Personal-website/README.md

 This website is based on [vCard - Personal portfolio](https://github.com/codewithsadee/vcard-personal-portfolio.git)

-This repository was forked (then detached) by [codewithsadee](https://github.com/codewithsadee) from the [vCard - Personal portfolio](https://github.com/codewithsadee/vcard-personal-portfolio.git), which is released under the MIT License (see LICENSE.md).
+This repository was forked (then detached) from the [vCard - Personal portfolio](https://github.com/codewithsadee/vcard-personal-portfolio.git) by [codewithsadee](https://github.com/codewithsadee), which is released under the MIT License (see LICENSE.md).

 ## License